prasanmouli/euler/README.md

 # euler
+> Work in Progress

 A math editor for the web.
-Uses MathJax - http://www.mathjax.org/
+Uses [MathJax](http://www.mathjax.org/).